Academic year 2025/26

 - Continuing students must enrol as present or absent for the following study year on Peppi.

-Enrolling as an absent student
+Enrolling as an absent student (continuing students)

 Students who started their studies before 1 August 2015